 Nicotinamide Riboside And Diabetes

 Can Niagen supplements help diabetes?
-A mouse study noted NR reduced blood sugar, weight gain, diabetic neuropathy and liver problems in mice which had type II diabetes.
+A mouse study noted NR reduced blood sugar, weight gain, diabetic neuropathy and liver problems in mice that had type II diabetes.

 Researchers in Korea have also found NR supplements reduced liver inflammation.